 - Direct mail (postcards and letters)

-Businesses want to reach consumers everywhere they go, so outdoor space has become synonymous with ad space.
-Outdoor advertising, otherwise known as out-of-home advertising, is simply any ad that touches a consumer while they're out of the home.
-Just like broadcast, outdoor advertising is considered a mass-market medium and is intended to support broad messaging and branding efforts.
+Outdoor advertising, otherwise known as out-of-home advertising (OOH), is simply any advertisement made visible to a consumer outside of their home.
+Just like broadcast advertising, outdoor advertising is considered a mass-market medium and is intended to support broad messaging and branding efforts.

 Want to learn more about how advertising can impact your business?
 Check out this compilation of over 40 advertising statistics to enhance your strategy in 2019.